Best Low Commission Realtors (2024 Update)

 What it is: Prevu is a discount real estate brokerage that primarily targets home buyers, but it also offers listing services for a set 1.5% listing fee.
 It's currently available in select higher-end markets across California, Colorado, Connecticut, Florida, Massachusetts, Maryland, New Jersey, New York, Pennsylvania, Texas, Virginia, Washington, and Washington, DC.

-How it works: Like other discount brokerages, Prevu creates savings by handling a higher volume of deals per agent, which can lead to some service quality risks.
-Prevu also primarily serves high-end markets and targets luxury buyers and sellers, which gives its margins way more padding than other brands (a 1.5% fee on a $1.2M home is a lot more than a 3% fee on a $100,000 home).
-But beware of high minimum fees that vary by market and aren’t disclosed on its website — and potentially lengthy contract periods.
+How it works: Prevu creates savings by handling a higher volume of deals per agent, like other discount agents and brokerages, which can lead to some service quality risks.
+Prevu also primarily serves high-end markets and targets luxury buyers and sellers, giving its margins way more padding than other brands (a 1.5% fee on a $1.2M home is much more than a 3% fee on a $100,000 home).

 ✍️ Editor’s take: Prevu’s rebates for home buyers are hard to beat, but the value is pretty middle-of-the-road for home sellers.
 I recommend going with a low-commission brand like Clever to get the same low rate without the service quality risks.